 Teece (2018) was the first to introduce the concept of dynamic capacities, which states that RBV (Resources Based View) cannot explain how a company successfully demonstrates responsive, fast, and flexible product innovation by redistributing internal and external competencies.
-Constraints of RBV Theory can be resolved with clear perspectives of dynamic capabilities.
-The dynamic capabilities approach emphasizes exploiting internal and external competencies to respond to a changing environment.
+Constraints of RBV Theory can be resolved with clear perspectives of dynamic capabilities approach emphasizes exploiting ternal and external competencies to expond to a changing environment.
 This capability enables the company to achieve still and sustain a competitive advantage when the business environment changes.